 Pre-Roman Relics in a Renaissance Villa

-Though the Borghese Gallery is the best known museum in the Villa Borghese, there are a number of others, including the Museo Nazionale Etrusco di Villa Giulia, home to one of the world's most expansive collection of Etruscan relics.
-The building itself was constructed in the Renaissance, hence its calming symmetry and Classically influenced design, but the museum was only founded in 1889 to house a tremendous trove of pre-Roman objects excavated in south central Italy
+Though the Borghese Gallery is the best-known museum in the Villa Borghese, there are a number of others, including the Museo Nazionale Etrusco di Villa Giulia, home to one of the world's most expansive collection of Etruscan relics.
+The building itself was constructed in the Renaissance, hence its calming symmetry and classically influenced design, but the museum itself was only founded in 1889 to house a tremendous trove of pre-Roman objects excavated in south central Italy

 .
 Highlights of the collection include funereal works, like the Sarcophagus of the Spouses, a terra cotta coffin featuring a reclining couple, and a vast number of bronze and gold objects buried with wealthy Etruscans.